image

 Finally, you'll provide some additional business information.
 This includes your total sales volume in million euros, your preference for the Pay-as-You-Sell model, your commitment period for Pay-as-You-Sell, and your enterprise name.
 This information helps us understand your scale of operations and customize our offerings accordingly.

-Let's Make International Business easier, together
+Let's Make EUDR Compliance easier, together